chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

         accessibility

   - Fragments are **selected based on user model**, which has
-    <span class="underline">user knowledge, interest, but also the
+    <span style="text-decoration:underline">user knowledge, interest, but also the
     user’s cognitive and visual abilities</span>

       - If they have vision impairments, need to increase the size, more